zandi/ebpf-stack-pivot-detection/whitepaper.md

 # Results

-Following are some results from a Proof-of-Concept implementation of this technique.
+Following are some results from testing a Proof-of-Concept implementation of this technique.

 ## In-Development Testing